 ISLAND HOPPING

-Pack as many islands into your visit as possible, they are worth every penny you'll spend on a boat trip.
-I wanted to completely avoid the group tours that are sold all over El Nido, so we arranged private daytrips through a local tour agency.
-For both private and group tours, the agencies are pretty firm on the four universal itineraries that are offered - Tour A (Big Lagoon, Small Lagoon, Shimizu Island, Commando Beach and Secret Lagoon), Tour B (Snake Island, Pinagbuyutan Island, Entalula Beach and Cudugnon Cave), Tour C (Helicopter Island, Matinlon, Secret Beach, Hidden Beach and Star Beach) and Tour D (Ipil Beach, Cadlao Lagoon, Paradise Beach, Pasandigan Beach and Bukal Beach).
+Pack as many islands into your visit as possible, they are worth every penny you’ll spend on a boat trip.
+I opted to avoid the group tours that are sold all over El Nido.
+We arranged private day trips through a local tour agency.
+For both private and group tours, the agencies are pretty firm on the four universal itineraries that are offered – Tour A (Big Lagoon, Small Lagoon, Shimizu Island, Commando Beach and Secret Lagoon), Tour B (Snake Island, Pinagbuyutan Island, Entalula Beach and Cudugnon Cave), Tour C (Helicopter Island, Matinlon, Secret Beach, Hidden Beach and Star Beach) and Tour D (Ipil Beach, Cadlao Lagoon, Paradise Beach, Pasandigan Beach and Bukal Beach).
 They do not create custom tours that allow island samplings from each group.

 Insist on starting your tour as early as possible.
 Dozens of boats leave from the same beach with all the tour guides trying to get their departure "paper work" approved at the same time.
 We were sitting there for at least an hour waiting - a complete waste of time.